GuessWhatGame/vqa/README.md

-# VQA?! models
+# VQA models

 This repo aims at reproducing the results of VQA from the following paper:
 -  Modulating early visual processing by language [1] https://arxiv.org/abs/1707.00683

-The code was equally developed bu Florian Strub (University of Lille) and Harm de Vries (University of Montreal)
+The code was equally developed by Florian Strub (University of Lille) and Harm de Vries (University of Montreal)

 The project is part of the CHISTERA - IGLU Project.